react-native-google-signin/google-signin/README.md

 #### `signInSilently()`

 May be called eg. in the `componentDidMount` of your main component.
-This method returns the [current user](#3-userinfo) if they already signed in and `null` otherwise.
+This method returns the [current user](#3-userinfo) and rejects with an error otherwise.

 To see how to handle errors read [`signIn()` method](#signin)